ptoner/orbit-db-kvstore/README.md

 Commit your changes.

 Your changes are persisted to disk when you call commit().
+Before commit() the store will respond with the old data when queried.
+Multiple calls to "put" can be made inside the same transaction.

 Todo: There should be an auto-commit option somewhere.